UOM-EEE-EEEN11202/notes-part1/docs/chapters/motivation/language_types.rst

    Firstly, technically markup is only for text.
 (So languages like HTML and Markdown.)
 JSON or yaml (as examples) for passing data around aren't markup.
 I think it's useful to badge them under the same heading of: a structured form for sending something around so the receiver knows what they're receiving and what they need to do to interpret it; which I've called markup.
 In any case, the ML in yaml stands for markup language (with the exact meaning having changed over time).

-   Secondly, today, many scripted languages use *Just-In-Time Compilation* to help them run faster.
-Rather than running as a pure script, line-by-line; when run, first a quick compilation is carried out to check for errors and any optimizations that can be performed, before it is then run line-by-line.
+   Secondly, today, many interpreted languages use *Just-In-Time Compilation* to help them run faster.
+Rather than running purely line-by-line; when run, first a quick compilation is carried out to check for errors and any optimizations that can be performed, before it is then run line-by-line.
 If you have an error on line 50, the Just-In-Time Compilation will probably spot this, and refuse to run anything before it's fixed.
-It's a technique used to speed up scripts, but they are usually still slower than a fully compiled language.
+It's a technique used to speed up the code, but interpreted code is usually still slower than a fully compiled language.